-(8) "Contestant" means a person licensed by the department who competes in a mixed martial arts an unarmed combat sports bout.
+(9) "Contestant" means a person licensed by the department who competes in an unarmed combat bout.

-(9) "Controlled substance" means a substance as defined in s.
+(10) "Controlled substance" has the meaning given in s.
 961.01 (4), Stats.

-(10) "Corner" means the portion of the fighting area that is reserved for a contestant and his or her seconds between rounds.
+(11) "Corner" means the portion of the fighting area that is reserved for a contestant and his or her seconds between rounds.

-(11) "Department" means the department of safety and professional services.
+(12) "Department" means the department of safety and professional services.

-(12) "Drug" means a controlled substance as defined in ch.
-961, Stats.
+(13) "Drug" means a controlled substance.

-(12m) "Event" means an organized group of unarmed combat sports bouts, the admission to which requires the purchase of a ticket or the payment of anything of value.
+(14) "Event" means an organized contest or exhibition of unarmed combat sports.

-(13) "Grappling" means techniques of throwing, locking, holding, and wrestling, as opposed to kicking and punching an opposing contestant.
+(15) "Grappling" means techniques of throwing, locking, holding, and wrestling, as opposed to kicking and punching an opposing contestant.

-(14) "Guard" means a basic position in which one contestant lies on his or her back with his or her knees and legs open, unless the context requires otherwise.
+(16) "Guard" means a basic position in which one contestant lies on his or her back with his or her knees and legs open, unless the context requires otherwise.
 If the opposing contestant is between his or her legs, the opponent is in his or her "guard."
 Depending upon the leg position of the contestant on his or her back, the "guard" is referred to as being an open, closed, half, butterfly, spider, or rubber band "guard."